everlytic/push-notifications-documentation/web/readme.md

 ## General SDK Usage
 There are three main methods that you can call on the Everlytic SDK.
 They all return a promise that contains a result:
 - `subscribe(contactObject)` This method you can call manually to subscribe a contact to Everlytic using an email address to identify the contact.
 If the contact doesn't exist in Everlytic, it will create one.
+There is a second parameter which can disable the stylized double opt-in modal from popping up if you don't want it.

     See the following example:
     ```javascript
     //...
 This code comes after the SDK init method
     SDK.subscribe({
-        'email' : 'example@everlytic.com'
+        'email' : 'example@everlytic.com',
+    }, true // This is an optional second parameter to disable the double opt-in modal from popping up.
-    }).then(function(result) {
+    ).then(function(result) {
         console.log(result) // Do something with the result.
     }).catch(function(error){
         console.error(error); // Something went wrong.